mike-li8/SQL-Ad-Hoc-Analytics/README.md

 | A0118150103  | 2021        | 21.7795     |

 Notes:
-* Gross price is the base price of a product.
-This table contains data on the gross price of each specific product on a fiscal year level.
+* Gross price is the base price of a product
+* This table contains data on the gross price of each specific product on a fiscal year level
-* The columns `product_code` and `fiscal_year` make up a **composite primary key**.
+* The columns `product_code` and `fiscal_year` make up a **composite primary key**
+* Gross price data is available for fiscal years 2020 and 2021

 **fact_manufacturing_cost**